readyready15728/misc/awakemud-notes.md

 * Saeder-Krupp Matrix host passcode for The Vault is "monopoly".
 * Saeder-Krupp Matrix host passcode for Orbital and Aerospace Restricted Projects is "valkyrie".
+* Saeder-Krupp Matrix host passcode for Confidential Projects is "saederheavy".
+* Saeder-Krupp Matrix host passcode for Corporate Directorate is "themightydragon".